kubesphere-retired/docs.kubesphere.io/content/v2.0/en/quick-start/source-to-image.md

 > Note: KubeSphere has built in common s2i templates for Java, Node.js and Python.
 If you need to customize other languages or use the s2i template, please refer to [Customized s2i template](https://kubesphere.io/docs/advanced-v2.0/zh-CN/workload/s2i-template/).

 - Code URL: Paste the git address fromt he last step (Git, HTTP and HTTPS are fine.
-You can also specify the related route in the source code terminal);
+You can also specify the related path in the source code terminal);
 - Secret: Inject the secret `github-id`into the S2I Pod;
 - Mirroring Template: Choose `kubespheredev/java-8-centos7` as the Builder image.
 - Code relative path: Use `/` by default.